Mineralogy Certification Course

 Formula: FeO×Fe2O3, or Fe3O4, or Fe2+Fe3+2O4

-Black opaque octahedrons with metallic luster are ideal crystal forms to spot magnetite.
-However, in reality, magnetite can form massive aggregates.
-In this case, strong magnetism helps identify magnetite.
+Ideally, magnetites occur as black, opaque octahedrons with metallic luster.
+However, in reality, magnetites can form massive aggregates.
+In these cases, strong magnetism helps identify magnetite.
 It reacts very strongly with a magnet and sometimes can attract metal flakes.

 Mineral property | Magnetite characteristics |